 The results suggest a presence of “light pink noise” found in tasks of working memory.
 The result of individual behavior that is not task-related is not random, but rather provides a systematic pattern of variability.
 This is consistent with previous research on time estimation, mental rotation, and reaction time tasks, conducted both on ADHD and non-ADHD participants (Frum & Pierce, 2011; Gilden et al., 1995; Gilden 2001; Gilden & Hancock, 2007).
 However, this study was unable to find “pink” noise in the same fashion found in the other tasks (i.e., a slope approximately equal to 1.0).
 For example, Gilden and Hancock (2007) acquired spectral density slopes of approximately 1 for participants with ADHD, using tasks of mental rotation.

 The study was unable to locate any significant relationships between spectral density slopes of behavior and any other variable in our proposed model.
 The findings suggest that the pattern of variability in a behavior may not play a significant role in influencing the relationship between ADHD and cognitive performance.
-However, a sample that is limited to higher functioning individuals would differ in determining whether the relationship exists compared to another sample.
+However, a sample that is limited to higher functioning individuals would differ in determining whether the relationship exists, compared to another sample.
 It also suggests that it is not significantly related to personality.
 Because our spectral analysis focused on the residuals of the working memory test, the “error” scores thought to be unrelated to the test itself, it is possible that the systematic pattern displayed in the data is the result of another internal process that was not being measured, such as motivation.

 Strengths, Limitations, and Future Research